davidwkaiser/simple_node_app/README.md

 # simple_node_app
 working from the article "building your first node application" by scotch.io  (They have since taken it down) Node.JS is very cool.

-Next step is to deploy this to Heroku
+This app can be found here: https://radiant-springs-47900.herokuapp.com/

 I am a graduate of Dev Bootcamp, I'm looking for my first dev job.
 I know Ruby / Rails, JavaScript / jQuery / AJAX,  HTML / CSS, and SQL.
 I've used Ionic (Angular for mobile), but